franknmungai/react-hackathon/docs/13-homepage-and-navigation.md

 	font-size: 20px;
 	cursor: pointer;
 	font-family: 'Turret Road', cursive;
+	width: 90%;
+	margin-top: 1.5rem;
 }
 ```

-We will also resuse this in the `GameOver` component.
+We will also reuse this button in the `GameOver` component.

 ## Routing